mrtommehgun/Scraper-Bitcoin/README.md

 ### Pre-requisites
--Python version 3
+Python version 3

-In Python3 you will need to have a few modules installed.
+#### In Python3 you will need to have a few modules installed.
+The pip-commands are listed next tot the module.
 	-re: Default with 3.9.4
  	-time: Default with 3.9.4
--requests
+ 	-requests: "pip install requests"

-from bs4 import BeautifulSoup
+    -BeautifulSoup4: "pip install BeautifulSoup"